Doctor insights on:

 - Bleeding gum around one tooth

-- Lupus cause bleeding gums when brushing teeth?
+- What causes bleeding gums when brushing teeth?

 - Cause of bleeding gums when brushing teeth